 The meaning of ‘Electrozombies’

 I don’t think, that the “Electro” part in the name must be explained.
 So roughly Electrozombies means Electronic Pop Culture.
 But it’s not only a brand.
 The meaning is much more complex.
-Because everybody who hunts for new electronic music, is like a zombie who hunts for brains.
-And furthermore I use it also as synonym for “various artists”.
+Because everybody who hunts for new electronic music is like a zombie who hunts for brains.
+And furthermore, I use it also as a synonym for “various artists”.
 You see, we’re all Electrozombies!

-Beside the music videos I also write track by track reviews of albums that I really like.
-Furthermore I publish DJ mixes, and providing links to free downloads of albums that are worth to listen to.
-Since November 2013 I have extend the Electrozombies brand with a 24/7 onlineradio broadcast that is hosted by laut.fm.
+Besides the music videos, I also write track by track reviews of albums that I really like.
+Furthermore, I publish DJ mixes and providing links to free downloads of albums that are worth to listen to.
+Since November 2013 I have extended the Electrozombies brand with a 24/7 online radio broadcast that is hosted by laut.fm.

-For me this was the next logical step, in order to promote young and new talented bands that have a rough start to gain a foothold in an old fan base.
-Mixed with Synthpop classics, I hope that this young generation keep the music genre alive for the next few decades.
+For me, this was the next logical step, in order to promote young and new talented bands that have a rough start to gain a foothold in an old fan base.
+Mixed with Synthpop classics, I hope that this young generation keeps the music genre alive for the next few decades.

 The first official Electrozombies release

 This compilation called Undead And Open-Minded is now planned as a continuous series.
-Beside the free downloadable inhouse compilations, I want publish tribute albums, in order to honour the bands that have leave a big influence in the scene.
+Besides the free downloadable in-house compilations, I wanted to publish tribute albums, in order to honour the bands that have left a big influence in the scene.
 The first tribute belongs to Apoptygma Berzerk and I hope many more will follow.

 Next big thing

 The next big future vision is to establish Electrozombies TV.
-I really want start a 24/7 streaming television for music videos.
-The same like an onlineradio broadcast but of course with visuals.
+I really want to start a 24/7 streaming television for music videos.
+The same as an online radio broadcast but of course with visuals.
 “It’s just a question of time” like Depeche Mode once quoted.
 Until we will have a streaming television broadcast, you’re welcome to subscribe to our official YouTube channel Electrozombies TV.